XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 loop Business Processing

-MCU->>XU316: Send business instructions
+MCU->>XU316: Send business commands

-XU316-->>MCU: Respond to business instructions
+XU316-->>MCU: Respond to business commands

 end